cfgauss/r-novice-gapminder/_episodes/03-data-structures.md

 {: .output}

 R can also support `complex` values as well.
-Unless you are doing mathematical analyses or complicated transformations, chances are you will not use this data type very often.
+Unless you are doing mathematical analyses or complicated transformations, chances are you will not encounter this data type very often.

 ~~~
 typeof(TRUE)